Other Dermatitis Conditions

 The goal of treatment is to reduce the pooling of blood in the veins in the legs.
 Treatment may include:

-Wearing prescription compression stockings to prevent fluid accumulation
+Wearing prescription compression stockings to prevent fluid buildup

 Applying cool compresses